Cyber-attacks do happen, but they don’t have to happen to you. By following just a few tips, you can drastically minimize your risk of attack.

-- Always use passwords that are a minimum of 8 characters, including capital and lowercase letters, and numbers.
-Remember - longer passwords are much less likely to be guessed by an attacker!
+- Always use passwords with a minimum of eight characters, including capital and lowercase letters and numbers.
+Remember — longer passwords are much less likely to be guessed by an attacker!

 - Avoid using dictionary words, your EUID, your name, or any other identifiable information in your password.

 - Never save, write down, or share your password.

 - Avoid setting security questions whose answers can be found online or on social media.